LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTableInternal.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2020-10-22  LC         set datetime conversion to 102 (ansi) 2020-10-22  LC         Required workflow check is only performed on updated objects 2020-09-23  LC         Remove rows from other classes for table update
+2020-11-07  LC         Resolve issue with duplicate columns and multilookup datatype 2020-10-22  LC         set datetime conversion to 102 (ansi) 2020-10-22  LC         Required workflow check is only performed on updated objects 2020-09-23  LC         Remove rows from other classes for table update